-- 1. To receive and adopt the financial statements for the year ended 31 October 2018, with the reports of the Directors and auditor thereon. - 2.
-To approve the Directors' Remuneration Report (excluding the Directors' Remuneration Policy) included in the Annual Report for the year ended 31 October 2018. - 3.
-To approve a dividend policy to declare four interim dividends each year and to authorise the Directors to declare such dividends subject to compliance with applicable law. - 4.
-To re-elect Mr M Hadsley-Chaplin as a Director of the Company. - 5.
-To re-elect Mr J Hawkins as a Director of the Company. - 6.
-To re-appoint KPMG Channel Islands Limited as auditor of the Company to hold office until the conclusion of the next AGM of the Company at which audited accounts are laid before the Company. - 7.
-To authorise the Directors to determine the remuneration of the auditor for the year ended 31 October 2019. - 8.
-THAT the Company be and is hereby authorised in accordance with section 315 of the Companies (Guernsey) Law, 2008 to make market purchases (within the meaning of section 316 of the Companies (Guernsey) Law, 2008 of its shares, provided that: - a) the maximum number of Ordinary shares hereby authorised to be acquired is 14.99%. of the issued Ordinary share capital of the Company (excluding treasury shares) as at the date of this AGM; - b) the minimum price (exclusive of expenses) which may be paid for a share is £0.01; - c) the maximum price to be paid per share shall be the higher of: (a) 105% of the average of the closing market value of the shares for the five business days immediately preceding the date of the relevant purchase; (b) the price of the last independent trade; and (c) the highest current independent bid on the trading venues where the purchase is carried out; - d) the authority hereby conferred shall expire at the earlier of the conclusion of the AGM of the Company to be held in 2020 and the date being 18 months from the date of this resolution, unless previously renewed, varied or revoked by the Company in general meeting; and - e) the Company may make a contract to purchase its shares under the authority hereby conferred prior to the expiry of such authority, which contract will or may be executed wholly or partly after the expiry of such authority, and may purchase its shares in pursuance of any such contract - 9.
-THAT the Directors be and are hereby generally and unconditionally authorised pursuant to Article 5 of the Articles of Incorporation of the Company to allot and issue up to 2,302,354 shares or, if less, the number of shares representing 5% of the issued Ordinary share capital of the Company as at the date of the passing of this resolution.
-This authority shall expire at the conclusion of the AGM of the Company to be held in 2020 (unless renewed, varied or revoked by the Company prior to or on such date) save that the Company may before such expiry make any offer or agreement which would or might require shares to be allotted or issued after such expiry and the Directors may allot and issue shares in pursuance of any such offer or agreement as if the authority conferred hereby had not expired.
+- 1. To receive and adopt the financial statements for the year ended 31 October 2019, with the reports of the Directors and auditor thereon. - 2.
+To approve the Directors' Remuneration Report (excluding the Directors' Remuneration Policy) included in the Annual Report for the year ended 31 October 2019. - 3.
+To approve the Directors' Remuneration Policy for the three years ending 31 October 2022. - 4.
+To approve a dividend policy to declare four interim dividends each year and to authorise the Directors to declare such dividends subject to compliance with applicable law. - 5.
+To elect Ms de Rochechouart as a Director of the Company. - 6.
+To re-elect Mrs Green as a Director of the Company. - 7.
+To re-elect Mr Hawkins as a Director of the Company. - 8.
+To re-appoint KPMG Channel Islands Limited as auditor of the Company to hold office until the conclusion of the next AGM of the Company at which audited accounts are laid before the Company. - 9.
+To authorise the Directors to determine the remuneration of the auditor for the year ended 31 October 2020. - 10.
+THAT the Company be and is hereby authorised in accordance with section 315 of the Companies (Guernsey) Law, 2008 to make market purchases (within the meaning of section 316 of the Companies (Guernsey) Law, 2008 of its shares, provided that: - a) the maximum number of Ordinary shares hereby authorised to be acquired is 14.99% of the issued Ordinary share capital of the Company (excluding treasury shares) as at the date of this AGM; - b) the minimum price (exclusive of expenses) which may be paid for a share is £0.01; - c) the maximum price to be paid per share shall be the higher of: (a) 105% of the average of the closing market value of the shares for the five business days immediately preceding the date of the relevant purchase; (b) the price of the last independent trade; and (c) the highest current independent bid on the trading venues where the purchase is carried out; - d) the authority hereby conferred shall expire at the earlier of the conclusion of the AGM of the Company to be held in 2021 and the date being 18 months from the date of this resolution, unless previously renewed, varied or revoked by the Company in general meeting; and - e) the Company may make a contract to purchase its shares under the authority hereby conferred prior to the expiry of such authority, which contract will or may be executed wholly or partly after the expiry of such authority, and may purchase its shares in pursuance of any such contract - 11.
+THAT the Directors be and are hereby generally and unconditionally authorised pursuant to Article 5 of the Articles of Incorporation of the Company to allot and issue up to 2,298,257 shares or, if less, the number of shares representing 5% of the issued Ordinary share capital of the Company as at the date of the passing of this resolution.
+This authority shall expire at the conclusion of the AGM of the Company to be held in 2021 (unless renewed, varied or revoked by the Company prior to or on such date) save that the Company may before such expiry make any offer or agreement which would or might require shares to be allotted or issued after such expiry and the Directors may allot and issue shares in pursuance of any such offer or agreement as if the authority conferred hereby had not expired.